liushuman/neural-knowledge-diffusion/README.md

 `--raw_sentence` : raw utterance

-`--movie` : a list of movie and corresponding movieID appear in raw_sentence
+`--movie` : a list of movie and corresponding movieID appear in raw_sentence for similar knowledge based conversations

-`--celebrity` : a list of celebrity and corresponding celebrityID appear in raw_sentence
+`--celebrity` : a list of celebrity and corresponding celebrityID appear in raw_sentence for similar knowledge based conversations

-`--triple` : a list of facts(subjectID, relation, objectID) for factoid conversations
+`--triple` : a list of facts(subjectID, relation, objectID) for revelant knowledge based conversations

 # Citation
 We appreciate your citation if you find our dataset is beneficial.